A5size/qe_lk99/README.md

 ![Band structure for the energy range from -2.0eV to 4.0eV](images/bands_wide.png)

-Like the reference paper, flat bands near the Fermi level are visible.
+As in the reference paper, flat bands near the Fermi level are visible.

 Upon closer inspection, the following image was obtained.